Gromov-Witten and Welschinger invariants of del Pezzo varieties: The sign problems

-Let $(\Sigma,\tau)$ be a real del Pezzo surface.
-Let $D\in H_2^{-\tau}(\Sigma;\Z)$ and let $k_D=c_1(X)\cdot D-1$ be its associated integer.
-Let $C$ be an irreducible real rational curve in $X$ representing the homology class $D$ and nodal, i.e. having only ordinary real nodes as singularities.
-By adjunction formula, the total number of complex nodes of $C$, which consists of real nodes and pairs of complex conjugated nodes, is equal to A real node of $C$ is either hyperbolic or elliptic in the following sense. \begin{definition} A \textbf{hyperbolic real node} of a curve is a real point whose local equation of the curve is given by $x^2-y^2=0$ over $\R$ (i.e. it is the intersection of two real branches).
-An \textbf{elliptic real node} (or an isolated real node) of a curve is a real point whose local equation of the curve is given by $x^2+y^2=0$ over $\R$ (i.e. it is the intersection of two complex conjugated branches). \end{definition}
+\begin{definition} A \emph{hyperbolic real node} of a curve is a real point where the local equation of the curve is given by $x^2-y^2=0$ over $\R$ (\textit{i.e.}, it is the intersection of two real branches).
+An \emph{elliptic real node} (or an isolated real node) of a curve is a real point where the local equation of the curve is given by $x^2+y^2=0$ over $\R$ (\textit{i.e.}, it is the intersection of two complex conjugate branches). \end{definition}

-Let $\delta_E(C)$ be the numbers of elliptic real nodes of $C$.
-Let $\delta_H(C)$ be the numbers of hyperbolic real nodes of $C$.
-And let $\delta_{\C}(C)$ be the numbers of pairs of complex conjugated nodes of $C$.
-One has
+Let $\delta_E(C)$ denote the number of elliptic real nodes of the curve $C$, $\delta_H(C)$ the numbers of hyperbolic real nodes, and $\delta_{\C}(C)$ the numbers of pairs of complex conjugate nodes.
+The following equation holds:

-\begin{definition} The \textbf{Welschinger's sign} of an irreducible real rational curve $C$ in $(\Sigma,\tau)$, denoted by $s_{\R \Sigma}(C)$, is defined as
+\begin{definition} The \emph{Welschinger's sign} of an irreducible real rational curve $C$ in $(\Sigma,\tau)$, denoted by $s_{\R \Sigma}(C)$, is defined as

 \end{definition}